servo/servo.org/slides/2024-07-02-global-software-technology-summit.md

 ---
 layout: slides-new-servo.html
-title: "Servo: a web rendering engine for the future"
+title: "Servo: a web rendering engine for the future 🔮"
 ---

 <!-- .slide: class="cover" -->